1.1 STATEMENT OF POLICY

 The Library Director may approve meetings that extend beyond the Library’s closing time.
 Fees for after hour use are listed on the “Application for Use of Library Facilities”.

 If it is available, community groups may use meeting room for up to three (3) months of periodic meetings.
 Continuation of regularly scheduled meetings will be granted at the discretion of the Library Director.
-Community groups may not reserve a meeting room prior to three (3) months before the date of the program.
+Community groups may not reserve a meeting room prior to two (2) months before the date of the program.

 When the Library is closed, on special request, a meeting room may be made available for use.
 Permission for such special use will be granted only on the condition that the Library receive full compensation for all costs incurred as the result of such use.